-Sometimes, first-line treatment may not be as effective at treating a brain tumour as hoped or cause such severe side-effects that the treatment will have to be stopped – it may even start working and then stop suddenly.
+Sometimes, first-line treatment may not be as effective at treating a brain tumour as hoped.
+Or, it might cause such severe side-effects that the treatment will have to be stopped.
+It may even start working and then stop suddenly.

 This is completely normal and just because one treatment hasn’t worked, it doesn’t mean others won’t.

 Our Step by Step interactive guide outlines what happens following a diagnosis, to answer your questions and help you to understand what to expect.

 If first-line care isn’t effective, the healthcare team will explore different treatment options to develop second-line treatment.
 This might include different medication, clinical trials and experimental treatments.

 The factors described above will also affect how well second-line treatment works.
 And, if it isn’t effective either, third- and even fourth-line treatment may be offered.

 Unfortunately, it may be that there isn’t an alternative treatment that’s suitable or you.
 If this is the case, your healthcare team may make the tough decision that trying another treatment simply isn’t in anybody’s best interests.
 An example might be if the treatment has very unpleasant or serious side-effects and there is little chance of success.